readthedocs/readthedocs.org/docs/user/pull-requests.rst

     A warning banner is shown at the top of documentation pages to let readers know that this version isn't the main version for the project.

-    .. note:: Warning banners are available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>`.
+    .. note:: Warning banners are available only for :doc:`Sphinx projects </intro/getting-started-with-sphinx>` or projects using :doc:`Read the Docs Addons </addons>`.

+DocDiff
+    DocDiff shows proposed changes by visually highlighting the differences between the current pull request and the latest version of the project's documentation.

+    Press ``d`` to toggle between DocDiff and normal pull request preview.

+    .. note:: DocDiff is available only for projects using :doc:`Read the Docs Addons </addons>`.

 .. seealso::